Connect with us

 He did acknowledge, though, that they will have their work cut out for them in facing the top-seeded team, who’s armed with a win-once incentive for the quarters that tips off this Wednesday at the SMART Araneta Coliseum.

-Particularly in trying to contain an offense bannered by BPC candidate Arvin Tolentino and a Best Import favorite in Kadeem Jack, not to mention the do-it-all Joshua Munzon who’s also been one of NorthPort’s best defensive guys.
+It will be tricky to try and contain an offense bannered by BPC candidate Arvin Tolentino and a Best Import favorite in Kadeem Jack.
+Then there’s do-it-all Joshua Munzon, who’s also been one of NorthPort’s best defensive guys.

 “Obviously, he’s a problem,” said Lucero, referring to Tolentino.
 “He’s a problem, their import’s a problem, Josh has been playing amazing this conference.